msaintfelix/CNN_MusicGenre_Classifier/README.md

-# CNN_MusicGenre_Classifier
+# ML_Project_Template
-TensorFlow based CNN model to classify audio files using their MFCC.
+Basic folders and files architecture of a ML project.